 Welcome back to Robot Farm!

-We built a new website to go along with the new video.
+Like the new website?
+We built it to go along with the new video.
 A lot has changed, so I figured we should give the website a new look too.
-Anyway, this post is going to kind of serve as both a "Hey guys, we're alive," and a "What the hell is Robot Farm anyway" for the newcomers, so without further adeu, ahem:
+Anyway, this post is going to kind of serve as both a "Hey guys, we're alive," and a "What the hell is Robot Farm anyway" for the newcomers, so without further ado, ahem:

 Thanks for waiting.
 We know it's been a long time since our last video (over a year!) and honestly, we kind of wanted to wait a bit longer.
 But we felt that it was time to peek out of our cave and say hi to everyone and let you guys know we're not dead.
 We're also hoping that this video will inspire more interest in the game, since the last video was very early in development and probably didn't make it look like it'd be anything special.
 The game is special to us, so we want to show you guys why, and hopefully this small peek at what we're cooking will help with that.